z5labs/battlebots/docs/content/research_and_development/adrs/0009-bot-actions-resource-management.md

 ## Context and Problem Statement

 Battle Bots requires an action system that governs how bots behave in real-time battles.
 We need to define what actions bots can perform, how actions are constrained (costs, cooldowns, equipment requirements), and how the resource management system prevents action spam while maintaining fluid gameplay.
-The action system must integrate with the real-time continuous gameplay model, work with the gRPC protocol (ADR-0004), and support the equipment-based customization system (ADR-0007).
+The action system must integrate with the real-time continuous gameplay model and support the equipment-based customization system (ADR-0007).

 Without a well-defined action system, we cannot:
 - Design the game server tick processing and action resolution